RinCloud/AppForge/readme.md

 ##### Prerequisite

-Make sure you have Android Emulator and SDK installed on your machine.
+Make sure you have Android Studio and SDK installed on your machine.
+For users who haven't installed these prerequisites, you can check https://github.com/AppForge-Bench/AppForge/blob/main/documentation/local_emulator.md.
+However, if you don't have them installed on your machine before and are able to use CPU virtualization, we strongly recommend you to use docker environment.

 ##### Download Evaluation Files